stanFurrer/Meta-Learner-LSTM-for-Few-Shot-Learning/README.md

 ## Meta-Learner LSTM for few Shot Learning

+Ravi & Larochelle have addressed the weakness of neural networks trained with gradient-based optimization on the few-shot learning problem with an LSTM-based meta-learner.
+Our paper expands the performance analysis of their algorithm.

 TensorFlow implementation of [Optimization as a Model for Few-shot Learning](https://openreview.net/forum?id=rJY0-Kcll) together with extended experiments.

 ## Getting Started